 David Link is a writer and attorney who has been working on gay rights in California since 1984.

 Jonathan Rauch is the author of several books and many articles on public policy, culture and economics.
-His most recent book is Gay Marriage: Why It Is Good for Gays, Good for Straights, and Good for America.
+Among his most influential books is Gay Marriage: Why It Is Good for Gays, Good for Straights, and Good for America (Times Books).

 Dale Carpenter is an American legal commentator and Earl R. Larson Professor of Civil Rights and Civil Liberties Law at the University of Minnesota Law School.
 He also is a contributor to The Volokh Conspiracy blog.